 This is a course in understanding the fundamental principles and practices of blueprint reading which includes a study of standard symbols and their applications with emphasis on interpreting a variety of mechanical drawings in the major technical fields.

-124 Print Interpretation and Inspection (Blueprint II) (3) CSU studied in this course.
+124 Print Interpretation and Inspection (Blueprint II) (3) CSU

+Multi-view, assembly and detail prints are studied in this course.
 Advanced terminology including geometric dimensioning and tolerancing and true position is stressed.
 Inspection measuring instruments and processes are covered.